Seven Cleveland Attractions To Visit

 www.clevelandorchestra.com

 Cleveland is well known as the home to the Rock and Roll Hall of Fame.
 But it’s also home to the internationally acclaimed Cleveland Orchestra.
-Established in 1918, the Cleveland Orchestra is one of the Big Five orchestras in America, a prestigious recognition that also includes the New York Philharmonic and the Boston Symphony Orchestra.
+Established in 1918, the Cleveland Orchestra is one of the Big Five orchestras in America, and it has a prestigious recognition that includes the New York Philharmonic and the Boston Symphony Orchestra.
 In fact, in 2020, the New York Times called the Cleveland Orchestra “America’s Finest Orchestra.
 Visit the Cleveland Orchestra website for the latest listing of upcoming events.

 FirstEnergy Stadium